MovieLabs/OMC/Docs/Overview/Schema-Practices.md

 To that end properties are generally named unambiguously.
 For example, even though dates share the same format their property name will describe the context of their use, ``createdOn, birthDate, shootDate``, etc.

 The exception to this is when a property is not specific to the entity.
-For example, many entities include ``name`` and ``description`` properties; these are used primarily to help humans identify the entity, and UI construction is simple if those two are common across all entities..
+For example, many entities include ``name`` and ``description`` properties; these are used primarily to help humans identify the entity, and it provides a consistent name for things like UI's to use that are common across all entities.

 ### **Plurals**
 We avoid the use of plurals.